 4.2 Goal The goal of the PANT-CR is to ensure that commercially important sharks are conserved and responsibly utilized in Costa Rican fisheries, and to contribute to their long-term sustainability.

-The implementation of the PANT-CR (2020) is based on a series of guidelines upon which four specific programs are founded that contribute to the fulfillment of the general objective.
+The application of the PANT-CR (2020) is based on a series of guidelines that underpin four specific programs contributing to the fulfillment of the general objective.
 The guidelines are consistent with the FAO IPOA-SHARKS and are aligned with Costa Rica's fisheries and environmental policy.

-5.1 Guidelines o Decision-making for planning, management, and conservation should be based both on the best information derived from scientific research and on the empirical or traditional knowledge of the fishing sectors (small-scale, medium-scale, and advanced).
+5.1 Guidelines o Decision-making for management, handling, and conservation must be based on the best information derived from scientific research, as well as on the empirical or traditional knowledge of the fishing sectors (small-scale, medium-scale, and advanced).

-o Actions will seek to promote and strengthen the systems for control and surveillance of shark fishing products and their traceability, defined as the visible legal and commercial route of the product (legal origin and marketing chain from capture to the final consumer).
+o Actions will seek to promote and strengthen the control and monitoring systems for shark fishery products and their traceability, defined as the visible legal and commercial route of the product (legal origin and marketing chain from catch to final consumer).

-o The socioeconomic dimension of the fishery as a source of employment, income, and food security at the national level will be considered in fisheries management.
+o The socioeconomic dimension of the fishery as a source of employment, income, and food security at the national level will be considered in fishery management.

-o Ensuring the integration of participatory management and governance into fisheries management will be ensured.
+o Ensuring the integration of participatory management and governance in fishery management will be overseen.

-o Dissemination, education, and training for the fishing sector and society in general regarding the shark fishery will be promoted, with the collaboration of higher education and research institutions and other educational entities.
+o Outreach, education, and training for the fishing sector and society in general regarding the shark fishery will be promoted, with the collaboration of higher education and research institutions and other educational entities.

-o It is essential that reliable information on fishing operations be provided to government inspectors with the participation of the sectors involved in all shark fisheries.
+o It is essential that reliable information on fishing operations is provided to government inspectors with the participation of the sectors involved in all shark fisheries.

-o Actions will be monitored, and the progress of the plan will be evaluated systematically to make timely adjustments, under the coordination of COPANT.
+o Actions will be monitored, and the plan's progress will be evaluated systematically to make timely adjustments, under the coordination of COPANT.

-o The reduction and eradication of illegal fishing activities will be promoted in order to foster and incentivize responsible fishing in accordance with national and international regulations.
+o The reduction and eradication of illegal fishing activities will be promoted in order to foster and encourage responsible fishing in accordance with national and international regulations.

-5.2 Programs Some of the Guidelines support permanent Programs oriented towards fulfilling the objectives of the PANTCR.
-Each of the Programs that structure the PANT-CR will operate with respective Tasks (Table 1).
-The timeframes and responsibilities for the Tasks will be defined by each sector in coordination with COPANT.
-It is recommended that timeframes be established as short (<2 years), medium (<3 years), and long term (<6 years).
+5.2 Programs Some of the Guidelines support permanent Programs aimed at fulfilling the objectives of the PANT-CR.
+Each of the Programs that give structure to the PANT-CR will operate with respective Tasks (Table 1).
+The timelines and responsibilities for the Tasks will be defined by each sector in coordination with COPANT.
+It is recommended that timelines be established as short-term (<2 years), medium-term (<3 years), and long-term (<6 years).
 Some Tasks will be permanent once initiated, such as those supporting the Research and Monitoring Program.

 Table 1.
-Structure of the Programs, Subprograms, Tasks, and Timeframes of the PANT-CR.
-Timeframes are short (<2 years), medium (<3 years), and long term (<6 years).
+Structure of the Programs, Subprograms, Tasks, and Timelines of the PANT-CR.
+Timelines are short-term (<2 years), medium-term (<3 years), and long-term (<6 years).

-5.2.1 Research and Monitoring Program The Research Program was divided into three subprograms that will generate the necessary supporting information to identify fisheries management recommendations.
+5.2.1 Research and Monitoring Program The Research Program was divided into three subprograms that will generate the necessary supporting information to identify fishery management recommendations.

-5.2.1.1 Biological-Fisheries Research Subprogram General Objective: To generate scientific and traditional knowledge on the biology, ecology, and fisheries of sharks, as a basis for their management and handling by the Costa Rican fleet.
+5.2.1.1 Biological-Fisheries Research Subprogram General Objective: To generate knowledge, both scientific and traditional, on the biology, ecology, and fisheries of sharks, as a basis for their management and handling by the Costa Rican fleet.

 Biological-fisheries research will represent one of the basic pillars for decision-making aimed at the conservation and management of chondrichthyan species in Costa Rica.

-To understand the biology of the species, their correct taxonomic determination is necessary, which is fundamental for having reliable statistics, achieved, among other ways, through training of personnel assigned to biological and fisheries data collection, biologists and inspectors, and data quality control.
-Training in species identification will also be directed at captains so that they rigorously complete the logbooks.
+For understanding the biology of the species, their correct taxonomic determination is necessary, which is essential for having reliable statistics.
+This is achieved, among other ways, through the training of personnel assigned to biological and fisheries data collection, biologists and inspectors, and data quality control.
+Training on species identification will also be directed at captains so they rigorously complete logbooks.
 Species identification must be simple and clear.

-Likewise, the training of qualified institutional personnel will be strengthened and should include methodological aspects for data analysis oriented towards the quantitative assessment of populations.
-The analyses should consider what the Costa Rican fleet catches, inside and outside the EEZ, for which it will be necessary to integrate satellite monitoring, oceanographic, meteorological, and climate change variable information.
+Likewise, strengthened training for qualified institutional personnel must include methodological aspects for data analysis oriented toward the quantitative assessment of populations.
+The analyses must consider what the Costa Rican fleet catches, inside and outside the EEZ, for which it will be necessary to integrate satellite monitoring, oceanographic, and meteorological information, and climate change variables.

-To ensure the participation of the fishing sector in biological work, participatory research that includes local traditional and ecological knowledge will be developed.
-Likewise, it is important to communicate scientific language adapted to different audiences so that the importance of biological sampling and the objective of fisheries biology research is understood.
-The research will include all fisheries that catch sharks.
+To ensure the participation of the fishing sector in biological work, participatory research will be developed that includes traditional and local ecological knowledge.
+Similarly, it is important to communicate scientific language adapted to different audiences so that the importance of biological sampling and the objective of fisheries biology research is understood.
+The research will include all fisheries that catch shark.

-Collaboration on research with universities, the fishing sector, and international organizations will be promoted through existing or new memoranda of understanding3.
+Research collaboration with universities, the fishing sector, and international organizations will be promoted through existing or new memoranda of understanding or letters of agreement.

 Information from the observer program and monitoring will be taken into account.
 Technological development and innovation in the fishery will be sought.